WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 ![](/DownloadMac.png)

-5. In the Download folder, run `sudo gpg2 --verify Wasabi.X.X.X.asc`.
+5. In the Download folder, run `sudo gpg2 --verify Wasabi-X.X.X.dmg.asc`.
 [Change `X.X.X` to version you downloaded.]
 If the message returned says `Good signature from nopara73 aka Ficsór Ádám` and that it was signed with `Primary key fingerprint: 21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.